Maximizing Tax Deductions as a Personal Trainer or Coach

 Having a home business can be the most fulfilling thing ever.
 Being an independent personal trainer, nutrition coach, or certified health coach you get to have your schedule, no one orders you around, nor talks down on you.
 All the while, you enjoy a healthy job helping people stay fit.

-Commencing your start-up has its perks, but it also comes with drawbacks like managing the accounting and taxation of the business.
+Launching your fitness business start-up has its perks, but it also comes with challenges like managing the accounting and taxation of the business.
+Tax planning is better than excessive tax “paying”.

-Having to pay taxes out of your hard-earned money does not feel pleasant.
-An amount as significant as 20% of your annual income can feel like a dent in your pocket.
-Hence, in this article, we will tell you how to save hundreds of dollars in taxes by minimizing your taxable income legally.
+Having to pay taxes out of your hard-earned money from your personal training business does not feel pleasant.
+An amount as significant as 20% of your annual income can feel like a big dent in your pocket.
+Hence, in this article, we will tell you how to save hundreds of dollars (maybe thousands) in taxes by minimizing your taxable income legally and ethically.

 Smaller Taxable Income Means Lesser Taxes